-Registration is now open for our online Animal Research: Critical, Challenging & Creative Thinking training courses running November 2020-July 2021.
+Our online Responsible Animal Research: Critical, Challenging & Creative Thinking online courses run throughout the year.

 Who should attend: researchers, students (MPhil, PhD), and technical staff who plan, conduct, analyse and disseminate research involving the use of live animals, animal derived materials, or animal derived data.